servy-win/servy-win.github.io/README.md

 It provides a reliable and compatible solution for automating app startup, monitoring, and background execution across a wide range of Windows versions — from Windows 7 SP1 to Windows 11 and Windows Server.

+Servy solves a common limitation of Windows services by allowing you to set a custom working directory.
+Unlike tools like `sc` which default to `C:\Windows\System32`, Servy lets you specify the working directory, executable path, parameters, and startup type.
+This ensures your application runs exactly as expected.
+It is a fully managed, open-source alternative to NSSM, built entirely in C# for simplicity, transparency, and ease of integration.

 ## Requirements

 - Windows 7 SP1 / 8 / 10 / 11 (x64) / Windows Server